aragon/hack/docs/guides-buidler-migration.md

   - **"bignumber.js"**: "^9.0.0"
   - **"web3"**: "^1.2.6"

-Most of these dependencies are related to Nomic Labs' [Buidler](https://buidler.dev), a task runner for Ethereum smart contract developers.
+Most of these dependencies should be new to your project and are related to Nomic Labs' [Buidler](https://buidler.dev), a task runner for Ethereum smart contract developers.
 However, one dependency that you may need to upgrade is `web3`, since Aragon's plugin requires `v1.2.6` or higher.
 This may introduce some breaking changes, mostly in tests.
 See the [Migrate tests](#5-migrate-tests) section for more information.

 ## 2. Add/replace npm scripts